ccebreros1/RaceTrack/README.md

 Will add sorting of dropdowns alphabetically, as well as grids sorted more logically.

 A SQL script with required data is also on the road map, for lookups to be there.

+Instead of setting time intervals for the partial views to be retrieved, some SignalR could be a good idea so that we don't over saturate the server with db calls every x amount of time.